hexa-org/policy/specs/mapping-discussion.md

   or request matching conditions (e.g. the IP address mask for the HTTP client).
 * Scope - Represents further restrictions on the scope of access.
 A scope could be a restriction to a subset of rows or columns in a table, or to a specific document or set of documents.

+IDQL's 5-part tuple form is intended to provide the capability to unify all policy languages into a single common form.
+By unifying the prepresentation, IDQL enables the following to happen:
+* Centralize/review/audit policies from multiple system types in a common format
+* Migrate services from one system to another while maintaining a common permission rules
+* Support separation of duties keeping policy management separate from Identity Management (e.g. user attributes) and Infrastructure Management.

 The following sections describe how different policy models map to IDQL.